 Navy Fighter Pilot

-GPA Your undergrad is behind you, so let it go.
+- GPA: Your undergrad is behind you, so let it go.
 If you have a sub-median GPA, that's okay.
 Half of us are in the same boat.
-But if you have specific weaknesses in quantitative subjects (e.g., calculus, statistics, finance), consider taking a community college course so you can demonstrate your ability to handle the coursework.
+But if you have specific weaknesses in quantitative subjects (e.g., calculus, statistics, finance), consider taking a community college or online course so you can demonstrate your ability to handle the coursework.

-GMAT Scoring at the median or above is great, but scoring below the median shouldn't discourage you.
-The bottom line is that you need to prove you're a smart person who can handle the quantitative rigor of business school--so the admissions committee considers the GMAT along with your GPA to determine your academic preparedness.
-It's okay to take this exam more than once if you don't reach the median the first time--but consider taking a prep course before you take the GMAT for the second time.
+- GMAT: Scoring at the median or above is great, but scoring below the median shouldn't discourage you.
+The bottom line is that you need to prove you're a smart person who can handle the quantitative rigor of business school.
+The admissions committee considers the GMAT along with your GPA to determine your academic preparedness.
+It's okay to take this exam more than once if you don't reach the median the first time, but consider taking a prep course before you take the GMAT for the second time.
 After you're satisfied with your score, don't continue taking the test.
-At this point, it's really much more important to focus on the qualitative portions of the application--as demonstrated in essays and the interview (think of the GMAT as a key to getting your foot in the door, but the essays and interview will get you on the dance floor).
-Fortunately, the qualitative portions are also where many veterans excel--and we can offer the most assistance with those.
+At this point, it's really much more important to focus on the qualitative portions of the application (essays and the interview).
+Think of the GMAT as a key to getting your foot in the door, but the essays and interview will get you on the dance floor.
+Fortunately, the qualitative portions are also where many veterans excel and the KVA can offer the most assistance with those.

 CLASS OF 2015 & 2016 PROFILE

 In case you're wondering how the vets of 2015 & 2016 stack up, we've included the most recent KVA Employment Report.